Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/Ad-Hoc Requests and SQL Code Solution.md

 ### 1. Croma India Product Wise Sales Report

 **Ad-Hoc Request:** Generate a report of individual product sales (aggregated on a monthly basis at the product code level) for Croma India customer for FY-2021 to track individual product sales and run further product analytics on it.

+The report should have the following fields:
+- Month
+- Product Name
+- Variant
+- Sold Quantity
+- Gross Price Per Item
+- Gross Price Total

 **SQL Query:**